victor77dev/badminton-training/Phase2.md

 # Phase 2

 We learnt the basics in previous weeks.
 Of course, we need to keep practicing the basics.
-But we can add more.
+But we can add more footwork practice.

 ## Key Ideas
 - It's still focusing on doing it right